Kato meets Bakry-\'Emery: Consequences for limit spaces

 Taking successively the limit inferior as $r \downarrow 0$ and then the limit superior as $R \downarrow 0$, we obtain that $\theta_X(x)$ is well-defined.
 As for \eqref{eq:densitycontrol}, the lower bound is obtained as in \cite[Remark 2.18]{CMT1} and the upper bound as in \cite[Corollary 5.13]{CMT1}. \end{proof}

-In \cite{CMT2}, we proved that there exists $\delta=\delta(n,f)\in (0,1)$ such that for any non-collapsed strong Kato limit space $X$ associated to $f$, the dense open subset
+In \cite[Corollary 5.20]{CMT2}, we proved that there exists $\delta=\delta(n,f)\in (0,1)$ such that for any non-collapsed strong Kato limit space $X$ associated to $f$, the dense open subset

 is a topological manifold with H\"older regularity.
-This result was a consequence of the intrinsic Reifenberg theorem of Cheeger and Colding \cite[Theorem A.1.1]{ChCo97} applied to balls $B_{\sqrt{\tau}}(x)$ where the heat ratio is almost $1$:
+This result was a consequence of the intrinsic Reifenberg theorem of Cheeger and Colding \cite[Theorem A.1.1]{ChCo97} applied to balls $B_{\sqrt{\tau}}(x)$ where the heat ratio is almost $1$, i.e.~such that for small enough $\delta>0$ ,